Make of yourself an honest man, and there will be one less rascal in the world.

-Overjoyed, the carpenter flew to the pretty girl’s house to tell her of his success.
+Overjoyed, the carpenter flew to his bride-to-be’s house to tell her of his success.
 “I have finished the house you asked for.
 Please marry me now!”

 “Truly?” she asked.
-Upon inspecting the work she found a big, beautiful house with 60 tatami mats, just as she had asked.
+Upon inspecting the work she found a big, beautiful house with 60 tatami mats, just as she had stipulated.
 “I will marry you.” she said.